Get Matched With Architecture Programs

 Search Programs Offering Architecture Majors

-Architect employment is projected to have a slower than average growth rate in the next 10 years, with only a 4% increase compared to 7% in all occupations.
-That being said, there are certain niche areas that are expected to grow: schools of all levels, health facilities, and sustainable buildings.
-Energy conservation is becoming a key component of new buildings and "green" energy from wind and solar are expected to be in demand for future buildings as well as retrofitted old construction projects.
+Architect employment is projected to have an average growth rate between 2023 and 2033, with an 8% increase compared to an average of 7% in all occupations.
+Some niche areas might grow more quickly over that time such as health facilities, sustainable buildings, and more.
+Energy conservation is becoming a key component of new buildings and "green" energy from wind and solar are expected to be in demand for future buildings and retrofitted old construction projects.

-Location also has an impact on the income of an architect as well; cities such as Los Angeles and New York report income that is considerably higher than average while Minneapolis, Las Vegas, and Seattle are lower than average.
+In 2023 the median annual income for architects was $93,310, according to the BLS.
+Location also has an impact on the income of an architect, as well.
+Cities such as Los Angeles and New York report income that is considerably higher than average - while Minneapolis, Las Vegas, and Seattle are lower than average.

 Advancing From Here